crukci-bioinformatics/mga2/README.md

 ---

+## Installing a specific release of MGA

+Using the latest stable [release](https://github.com/crukci-bioinformatics/mga2/releases) of MGA is recommended.
+A specific version of MGA can be installed using `nextflow pull` as follows:

+    nextflow pull crukci-bioinformatics/mga2 -r 2.0.1

+When a specific version of MGA is installed in this way the revision also needs to be specified when running the pipeline using `nextflow run`.

+    nextflow run crukci-bioinformatics/mga2 -r 2.0.1 -c mga.config -profile myprofile

+Run `nextflow info` to view details about the currently installed version.

+    nextflow info crukci-bioinformatics/mga2

+---

 ## Updating MGA

-Nextflow detects when there is a more recent version of MGA available and display a message to this effect such as the following:
+The latest snapshot of MGA will be downloaded and run if no revision is specified using the `-r` or `-revision` command line option when running MGA for the first time.
+Subsequent runs will use this snapshot version but Nextflow detects if there have been revisions to MGA since then and displays a message such as the following:

     NOTE: Your local project version looks outdated - a different revision is available in the remote repository [961d1d72a2]

-To update MGA run the following command:
+Run the following command to update MGA to the latest revision on the master
+branch:

-    nextflow pull crukci-bioinformatics/mga2
+    nextflow pull crukci-bioinformatics/mga2 -r master

 ---